kanshichao/CBML/README.md

 # Deep Bayesian Metric Learning (DBML)

-Code for the Anonymous NeurIPS 2020 submitted paper [Deep Bayesian Metric Learning](.)
+Code for the paper [Deep Bayesian Metric Learning with Similarity Distribution Constraints](.)

 ### Performance compared with SOTA methods on CUB-200-2011